-Don’t look for ER room charges to go down in the near future.
-A New York Times report, citing Yale University research, is showing many hospitals outsourcing emergency care to out-of-network medical providers that are aggressively over-pricing services.
-The best advice is to go to the nearest ER if possible.
-Here is a tool from Medicare.gov that allows you to find a list of the nearest hospitals to your location.
+Don’t look for ER charges to go down in the near future.
+A New York Times report cites Yale University research that shows that many hospitals are outsourcing ER care to out-of-network providers that are aggressively overpricing services.
+Always go to the nearest ER if you have a choice.

-If your family is considered low-income, you may have some options for lower ER charges including coverage through your state if it is one of the Medicaid expansion states receiving Obamacare subsidies.
-You can go to the HealthCare.gov website and see if you qualify for Medicaid in your state based on your income.
-Some hospitals also have financial assistance programs you can check into.
-Under these programs, charges are limited, usually to the Medicare allowance for charges for specific medical services and procedures.
+You may have some options for lower ER charges.
+They include coverage through your state if your family is low-income and if yours is one of the Medicaid expansion states that receives ACA subsidies.
+Go to the HealthCare.gov website to find out if you qualify for Medicaid in your state based on your income.